-Our University Principles make clear that we do not tolerate sexual misconduct, violence or abuse (Principle 3).
+Our Sexual Misconduct and Relationship Abuse Policy makes clear that we do not tolerate sexual misconduct, violence or abuse (Principle 3).

-We want to support anyone who has experienced such behaviours as we recognise the personal and emotional impact such incidents can have, and how difficult these experiences can be.
+We want to support anyone, both students and staff, who have experienced such behaviours as we recognise the personal and emotional impact such incidents can have, and how difficult these experiences can be.

 What is Sexual Misconduct?